Habbie/hello-dns/tdns/README.md

 # Internals
-`tdns` uses several small pieces of code not core to dns:
+`tdns` uses several small pieces of code not core to DNS:

  * [nenum](https://github.com/ahupowerdns/hello-dns/blob/master/tdns/nenum.hh)
    this is a simple 'named ENUM' construct that enables the printing of